 Instance release

-ECS instances that you add to a cluster are not released when you delete the cluster or node pools in the cluster.
-To avoid unnecessary costs, we recommend that you check the billing of the ECS instances in a timely manner.
-For more information, see Billing overview.
+ECS instances added to a cluster are not released when the cluster or node pool is deleted.
+We recommend that you check the billing of the ECS instances in a timely manner to avoid unnecessary costs.
+For more information, see Billing Overview.

 Instance configuration

-When you add existing ECS instances to a node pool, the billing method and instance type of the ECS instances remain unchanged.
+When you add existing ECS instances to a node pool, the billing method and instance type remain unchanged.

 Operating systems and disks

-If you configure ACK to automatically add a node, ACK replaces the operating system of the node with the operating system of the node pool.
-If you manually add a node, the operating system of the node is retained.
-To retain the operating system of the node that you want to add, manually add the node.
+When nodes are automatically added, the original operating system of the node will be reset according to the current operating system of the node pool.
+When nodes are manually added, the original operating system of the node will be retained.
+If you want to retain the original operating system of the node, manually add the node.

 Automatically or manually add nodes